MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/manage-tenant-allow-block-list.md

   - URLs
   - Files
   - Domains or email addresses, both sending and receiving.
   - Spoofed senders.
-If you override the allow verdict in the [spoof intelligence insight](learn-about-spoof-intelligence.md), the spoofed sender becomes a manual block entry that appears only on the **Spoof** tab in the Tenant Allow/Block List.
+If you override the allow verdict in the [spoof intelligence insight](learn-about-spoof-intelligence.md), the spoofed sender becomes a manual block entry that appears only on the **Spoofed senders** tab in the Tenant Allow/Block List.
 You can also manually create block entries for spoofed senders here before they're detected by spoof intelligence.

 - **Allow**:
   - URLs
   - Files
   - Domains or email addresses, both sending and receiving.
   - Spoofed senders.
-If you override the block verdict in the [spoof intelligence insight](learn-about-spoof-intelligence.md), the spoofed sender becomes a manual allow entry that appears only on the **Spoof** tab in the Tenant Allow/Block List.
+If you override the block verdict in the [spoof intelligence insight](learn-about-spoof-intelligence.md), the spoofed sender becomes a manual allow entry that appears only on the **Spoofed senders** tab in the Tenant Allow/Block List.
 You can also manually create allow entries for spoofed senders here before they're detected by spoof intelligence.

 This article describes how to configure entries in the Tenant Allow/Block List in the Microsoft 365 Defender portal or in PowerShell (Exchange Online PowerShell for Microsoft 365 organizations with mailboxes in Exchange Online; standalone EOP PowerShell for organizations without Exchange Online mailboxes).